Ultimate Kayak Crabbing Guide (July 2026): Techniques & Tips

 Blue Crab Specialties

-- Fresh crab meat keeps 2-3 days refrigerated
+- Fresh picked crab meat keeps 2-3 days refrigerated in an airtight container

 - Never refreeze thawed crab meat